How To: Peel and Stick Backsplash

 Did you see my newly painted countertops?
-The real reason I put off doing that project was because I didn't know how easy peel and stick backsplash is to do.
+I put off doing that project because I didn’t know how easy a peel-and-stick backsplash is.
 Yes, the backsplash was holding up the entire project.
-I've never really done this before, but I do have some tips for you.
+I’ve never done this before, but I have some tips for you.

 What Do You Do to Prep for Peel and Stick Backsplash?

 First, remove your old backsplash.
 In this case, it was board and batten.
-A scrap piece of thin plywood was used in order to pry the boards away from the wall.
+A scrap piece of thin plywood was used to pry the boards away from the wall.

 It may be necessary to break the seal of the caulk with a razor knife or screwdriver.

 The leftover liquid nails had to be removed.
-Peel and Stick backsplash is rather thin, and any large imperfection may show through.
+The peel-and-stick backsplash is rather thin, and any large imperfection may show through.

-Next, you will want to thoroughly clean your wall and allow it to dry completely.
-Remove outlet covers.
+Next, thoroughly clean your wall and allow it to dry completely.
+Then, remove the outlet covers.

 Materials Needed

-Carefully measure and figure out your square footage.
-You will NOT want to stop in the middle of your project to wait on another package of peel and stick backsplash to be delivered.
+Carefully measure and calculate your square footage.
+You will NOT want to stop in the middle of your project to wait for another package of peel-and-stick backsplash to be delivered.

 - Carpenters square (optional)